Pacifique2/Kubernetes-The-Hard6-Way-Terraform-Ms-Azure/README.md

 # Steps to bring up the kubernetes cluster

+We would like to note that our kubernetes implementation is tructured into modules that are all found into the **az-modules directory**.
+Other modules other than the mentioned one, are for test purposes.
+The man terraform file of this project is named **az-provider.tf**.

 ## Prerequisites
 Despite the need to install PKI install from the original implementation of kuberntes the hard way, we wouldn't need to do so since we use terraform tls modules to automatically generate tls certifications.